OKI300MER/effective_terrorism_exploration/README.md

 OUTLINE FOR THIS EXPLORATION
     1. Load data
-    2. Explor data
+    2. Explore data
     3. Clean data
     4. Plot data

 Step one transform the data to .csv
-    Dataset was origonally excel spreadsheet, so I changed it to a .csv for easier manipulation
+    Dataset was originally excel spreadsheet, so I changed it to a .csv for easier manipulation

-Step two first exploration of data
+Step two first exploration of data.
     Ensured the data was loaded correctly and was able to see how many rows, columns, and what information I was working with.

-    conduct basic checks to see .head; .sample; .info; .describe upon doing basic data eploration these are the follwoing column descriptions Event ID (eventid): A unique identifier for each terrorist event.
+    conduct basic checks to see .head; .sample; .info; .describe upon doing basic data exploration these are the following column descriptions Event ID (eventid): A unique identifier for each terrorist event.
             Year (iyear): The year of the incident.
             Month (imonth): The month of the incident.